davidbeckonline/pegel-konstanz_website/content/_index.en.md

 title = "Level of Lake Constance (Bodensee)"
 +++

+{{% notice style="warning" title="Info 2024-10-28" icon="info" %}}
+There have been problems with the website of the [Baden-Württemberg Flood Forecast Center](https://www.hvz.baden-wuerttemberg.de/pegel.html?id=00007) for a few days now.
+Since we get the data from this site, we are currently unable to update our site all the time.
+The problem is being addressed.
+And at the same time, we are working on a more stable setup.
+{{% /notice %}}

 <h2>Level of Lake Constance: <span id=website_current_level_head> ? </span> (<span id=website_change_vs_yesterday_head> ? </span>) </h2>

 The current level of Lake Constance (station Constance) is: <b><span id=website_current_level> ? </span></b> cm.
 Corresponding <b><span id=website_change_vs_yesterday> ? </span></b> cm compared to the average of the previous day.